geolamprou/Measures-Against-Covid-19-in-Greece/README.md

 To explore the full code in R click on the next link: https://github.com/geolamprou/measures_against_covid_19_in_greece/blob/main/source_code.R

-## Notes
+## Note
-1. The database "Public Health and Social Measures in Response to COVID-19" from World Health Organization (WHO) is used for the acquisition of data.
+The database "Public Health and Social Measures in Response to COVID-19" from World Health Organization (WHO) is used for the acquisition of data.
 The corresponding link is provided here: <https://phsm.euro.who.int/covid-19>